devlooped/WebSocketeer/readme.md

 ## Usage

-First acquire a propery client access URI for Azure Web PubSub using the official client API, such as:
+First acquire a proper client access URI for Azure Web PubSub using the official client API, such as:

 ```csharp